Highland Pantry’s Mini-Guide to Cannabis For Women Over Fifty

 When shopping for cannabis, you will see a label that lists amount of THC / CBD on the container.

-If you are new to cannabis, we recommend starting with less than 3MG (milligrams) THC per dose.
+If you are new to cannabis, we recommend starting with 3MG (milligrams) THC or less per dose.

 Our MINI and MIDI mints are perfect for first time consumers!